 Join other SeaCrush members on this once-in-a-lifetime dive trip!
 We’ll do 19 dives over 7 days on the best sites of the Galápagos archipelago.
-November is an excellent month to go as it’s still whale sharks season!
-We’ll get to see schools of hammerheads at Darwin’s Arch, Galápagos sharks and eagle rays at Wolf Island, giant manta rays at Cabo Marshall, schooling fish in their thousands, Galápagos endemic sea iguanas, speedy penguins, and sea lions.
-With only 16 divers onboard and 11 dives at Darwin and Wolf, this is the best value liveaboard in Galápagos!
+May is an excellent month to go as it’s peak hammerhead time and also manta rays season!
+We’ll get to see big schools of hammerheads at Darwin’s Arch, Galápagos sharks and eagle rays at Wolf Island, giant manta rays at Cabo Marshall, schooling fish in their thousands, Galápagos endemic sea iguanas, speedy penguins, and sea lions.
+With only 16 divers onboard and 11 dives at Darwin and Wolf, this is the best value and friendliest liveaboard in Galápagos!

 The liveaboard is committed to Green Fins guidelines for responsible diving and provides ecological soap and shampoo on board.

 Who is it for?